 Camping Hookups at The Campground

 There is fresh water for cleaning, but it’s well-water and may not be potable for drinking.
 There are no RV water hookups, and no 30 or 50 amp power hookups.
-While not the most convenient, you’ll find an RV dump station nearly 23 miles away at Kings Row RV Park (google maps) on the Boulder Strip.

 Whether you’re a couple on a weekend getaway, a solo camper looking for a rock climbing adventure, or a nature lover looking for scenic desert vistas and an excellent place to spot some wildlife, Red Rock Canyon Campground is a great choice!